aadel112/googoose/README.md

 I'm currently only working on bug fixes, and making sure the in implmentation is working.

 ## More
+A perfectly good full example can be found [here](https://github.com/aadel112/wp-googoose) in this WordPress plugin which hooks googoose functionality to the tinymce editor.
 You can visit my [blog](http://aadel112.com).
 I plan on putting more content regarding googoose on there.
 You can [contribute by donating](https://www.paypal.me/aadel112/5).
 Even $5 would be greatly appreciated.